 The Edward C. Raney Fund Award is presented annually in honor of Edward C. Raney (1909–1984).
 Raney was a leader among ichthyologists.
 He possessed a broad knowledge of the fishes of the world; his particular area of expertise was the fishes of the eastern United States.
 A member of the faculty at Cornell University, Dr. Raney authored over 75 papers dealing with the systematics, behavior, and ecology of fishes.
 He was an expert on aquatic environmental problems and served on numerous environmental advisory committees.
-He was a member of over 30 professional societies, and he served as secretary (1948–1951) and president (1955–1956) of ASIH.
-The students of Ed Raney are among the leaders in ichthyology today in no small part because of his mentorship and enthusiasm in the study of fishes.
+He was a member of over 30 professional societies, and he served as Secretary (1948–1951) and President (1955–1956) of ASIH.

 Applications are solicited for grants to be awarded from the Raney Fund for Ichthyology.
 These funds are used to provide support for young ichthyologists for museums or laboratory study, travel, fieldwork, or any other activity that will effectively enhance their professional careers and their contributions to the science of ichthyology.

-Applications for the Raney Award and a letter of recommendation should be e-mailed (not mailed) to Dr. Brad Erisman (firstname.lastname@example.org).
-The application should consist of no more than two single-spaced pages and must include the following:
+Applications for the Raney Award and a letter of recommendation should be emailed to Dr. Misty Paig-Tran (empaig-tran [at] fullerton.edu).
+The application should consist of no more than two single-spaced pages in PDF format and must include the following:

 - Institutional affiliation;